A mass spectrometer is used to identify unknown substances, to determine the composition of mixtures and to

 If we imagine the electrons as being like fast moving solid particles or balls/bullets, then when the molecules

-or atoms in the injected sampl meet these fast moving
+or atoms in the sample meet these fast moving

-electrons, they will have 1 of their outer
+electrons, they will have 1 or more of their outer

-If we call the injected sample X, then we can show this as:
+If we call the inserted sample X, then we can show this as:

 Where e represents the electron being knocked off the sample x.
 You may also see this equation written as: